VaibhavSahu19/photopills-to-do-list/README.md

 # Vite To-Do List Application

-This is a simple To-Do List web application built using **Vite**, designed to help users create, manage, and track their daily tasks efficiently.
+This is a simple To-Do List web application built using **React + Vite**, designed to help users create, manage, and track their daily tasks efficiently.

 ## Features

-- **Add Tasks**: Users can create new tasks with a title, description, due date, and more.
+- **Add Tasks**: Users can create new tasks with a title, description, due date.
 - **Mark as Complete**: Mark tasks as completed, which visually strikes through the task and updates the status.
 - **Delete Tasks**: Remove tasks from the list with a confirmation.
-- **Edit Tasks**: Modify task details, including the due date.
+- **Edit Tasks**: Modify task details.
 - **Due Date Handling**: Background color changes based on the task's due date:
   - Orange for tasks due today.
   - Red for overdue tasks.